Bob Seger: Personal life

 Seger's first marriage to Renee Andrietti in 1968 lasted for "one day short of a year".
 He had a long-term relationship with Jan Dinsdale from 1972 until 1983.
 In 1987, he married actress Annette Sinclair and they divorced one year later.
 He married Juanita Dorricott in 1993, in a small private setting at The Village Club, in Bloomfield Hills; they have two children.

 Views

 Politically, Seger has characterized himself as a centrist: "[I'm] right down the middle", he remarked.
 He supported Democrat Hillary Clinton in the 2016 presidential election.
 He tackled antiestablishment themes in early songs such as "2 + 2 = ?"
 (1968) and "U.M.C.
 (Upper Middle Class)" (1974), according to Brian McCollum of the Detroit Free Press.
 On his 2014 album Ride Out, he addressed topics such as gun violence and wrote "It's Your World" about climate change.
 On the subject, he said, "There are a lot of culprits in climate change, and everybody's responsible, myself included.
 Nobody gets a free pass on this one.
 We've got to change our ways and change them fast."

-He has considered President Barack Obama to be the favorite president of his lifetime; he met him at the 2016 Kennedy Center Honors and thanked Obama for his "wisdom and dignity."
+He has considered President Barack Obama to be the favorite president of his lifetime.
+Seger met Obama at the 2016 Kennedy Center Honors and thanked the president for his "wisdom and dignity."

+Legacy

+With a career spanning six decades, Seger has sold over 75 million records worldwide, making him one of the world's best-selling artists of all time.
+On March 13, 1987, Bob Seger & the Silver Bullet Band received a star on the Hollywood Walk of Fame for their contributions to the music industry; it is located at 1750 Vine Street.
+Seger was inducted into the Rock and Roll Hall of Fame in 2004 and the Songwriters Hall of Fame in 2012.
+He was named Billboards 2015 Legend of Live honoree at the 12th annual Billboard Touring Conference & Awards in New York.
+Lincoln Park declared November 17, 2017, "Bob Seger Day" in the city.
+Mayor Thomas Karnes called Seger the voice of the city for their generation.
+Seger attended school there in his youth and performed at the city's bandshell in the 1960s.
+In 2023, Rolling Stone ranked Seger at number 181 on its list of the 200 Greatest Singers of All Time.